 - Deductions for up to $15,000 of military basic pay for military service personnel on extended active duty

-- Deductions for up to $15,000 of salary for a federal or state employee whose annual salary is $15,000 or less
+- Deductions for up to $15,000 in salary for a federal or state employee whose annual salary is $15,000 or less

 - The additional personal exemption for blind or aged taxpayers

 The Virginia Department of Taxation suggests that you consult with a tax professional if you’re eligible for the extra exemption due to blindness or age.
-If you qualify for both the extra exemption and the low income credit, you might be better off claiming the low income credit.
+You might be better off claiming the low-income credit if you qualify for both the extra exemption and the low-income credit.
 A tax professional can tell you for sure.

 How Much Is Virginia’s Earned Income Credit?

-Virginia’s low income credit is $300 for each personal and dependent exemption you claim on your Virginia tax return.
+Virginia’s low income credit is $300 for each personal and dependent exemption you claim on your state tax return.
 Simply multiply the number of your exemptions by $300 to determine the amount of your credit.
-Use Virginia’s Schedule ADJ to report the credit and include it when you file your tax return.

 For example, a family of four that qualifies would receive a credit of $1,200.
 But remember, this is a nonrefundable credit so you might not receive quite that much.
 If this family's tax return shows that they owe the state of Virginia $500 in taxes, their CLI is equal to that—just $500, not $1,200.
 It erases your tax bill, but the state won't be sending you a check for the difference.